FedericoBustaffa/obsidian/notes/ai_fundamentals/uncertainty.md

 ---

-So in principle is possible to represent the world by a set of pairs variable-value, where variables will be random variables and values their assignment.
+So, in principle is possible to represent the world by a set of pairs variable-value, where variables will be random variables and values their assignment.
 In this way is possible to define a probability distribution of all possible values of a random variable.